rakshitbharat/react-native-bluetooth-obd-manager/README.md

 - 📱 React hooks-based API for easy integration
 - 🛠️ Includes ready-to-use UI components for quick implementation

+## ⚠️ Important Prerequisites

+> **Note**: This library assumes you have already set up the required dependencies in your React Native project.
+Please set up all dependent libraries before proceeding with this library's implementation.

+- [react-native-ble-manager](https://github.com/innoveit/react-native-ble-manager) - Follow their installation and setup instructions
+- [react-native-bluetooth-state-manager](https://github.com/Drazail/react-native-bluetooth-state-manager) - Follow their setup guide
+- [@react-native-async-storage/async-storage](https://github.com/react-native-async-storage/async-storage) - Complete their installation steps

+This library assumes that you have already configured these dependencies correctly in your project.
+Please make sure to follow each dependency's setup instructions carefully before proceeding with this library's installation.

 ## Installation

 ```bash